|Home | Undergraduate | Graduate | People | Courses | Research | Outreach | Resources | News and Events|

 For a formal statement of learning outcomes, please see the STEM Program Objectives.

 Our MS and PhD graduates work in all corners of PreK-16 STEM education.
 All of our graduates for whom we have data are employed in the field.
 For our PhD graduates, about one fourth are K-12 educators, about 40% teach in higher education institutions, and 35% have research or administrator positions in educational institutions including museums and universities.
 Our MS alumni include a grade 9 teacher at City Polytechnic High School in Brooklyn, NY, an AP Biology Teacher at Lexington High School in Lexington, MA, and a Research Associate at TERC in Cambridge, MA.
 Our PhD alumni include a Research Scientist at ETS, the Manager of Research and Evaluation at the Museum of Science and Industry in Chicago, IL, and the Director of STEM Elementary Education at Tufts University.
+Many of our graduates have been successful in securing external funding to support their research at their new institutions.
 To learn about our alumni visit the Meet Students and Alumni page.